watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

    ![In this screenshot of the console window, an example of images being pushed to an ACR account results from typing and running the following at the command prompt: docker push [LOGINSERVER]/content-web.](media/image67.png)

-8. In the Azure Portal, navigate to your ACR account, and select Repositories under Services on the left-hand menu.
+8. In the Azure Portal, navigate to your ACR account, and select **Repositories** under **Services** on the left-hand menu.
 You will now see two, one for each image.

    ![In this screenshot, content-api and content-web each appear on their own lines below Repositories.](media/image68.png)

-9. Select content-api.
+9. Select `content-api`.
 You will see the latest tag is assigned.

    ![In this screenshot, content-api is selected under Repositories, and the Tags blade appears on the right.](media/image69.png)

-10. From the cloud shell session attached to the VM, assign the v1 tag to each image with the following commands.
-Then list the Docker images to note that there are now two entries for each image: showing the latest tag and the v1 tag.
+10. From the cloud shell session attached to the VM, assign the `v1` tag to each image with the following commands.
+Then list the Docker images to note that there are now two entries for each image: showing the `latest` tag and the `v1` tag.
 Also note that the image ID is the same for the two entries, as there is only one copy of the image.

     ```bash
     docker image tag [LOGINSERVER]/content-web:latest [LOGINSERVER]/content-web:v1